-The Stuart Highway will take visitors on a huge journey from Australia's tropical north region to the southern city of Adelaide.
-The highway passes through the iconic Red Centre, and a few short detours will lead to iconic sights like Uluru and Kings Canyon.
-You'll also pass through plenty of interesting, remote towns along the way as you make your way through the outback.
-Start your road trip in Darwin, and take your time as you cross the country from north to south.
+The Stuart Highway takes visitors on a massive journey from Darwin in the tropical north to the southern city of Adelaide.
+The highway passes through the Red Centre, and a few short detours leads to iconic sights like Uluru and Kings Canyon.
+You’ll also be able to visit plenty of interesting and remote towns as you make your way through the outback.
+Start your road trip in Darwin, and take your time as you traverse the country from north to south.

 Before you start your Stuart Highway road trip, take some time to explore the largest city in the Northern Territory.
 Darwin has a fascinating history, which you can discover on a walking tour.

 Visit Bicentennial Park, the Darwin waterfront, and explore the streets of the city centre.
 You’ll learn about the 1942 bombing of Darwin, and the devastation caused by Cyclone Tracy in 1974.

 Introduce yourself to some of the Territory’s famous residents at Crocosaurus Cove, where visitors can even go cage swimming with the massive saltwater crocodiles.
 If you’re in town on a Thursday or Sunday, make sure you finish your day with a visit to the Mindil Beach Sunset Market, where you’ll find art, craft, and delicious food.

 Day 2 & 3: Learn about Aboriginal Culture at Kakadu National Park

 With a rental car, you’ll have the freedom to take a day trip to the massive Kakadu National Park.
 There are far too many sights in the park to see them all in a day — but you can focus on some of the highlights.

 If you want to see saltwater crocodiles in the wild, one of the best places in the country to spot them is the Mary River.
 There you can take a cruise and witness the huge creatures up close.